CraftAcademy/workshop/walkthroughs/step 1.md

 0m0.000s
 ```

-Alright, we have installed and initiated the fist testing framework.
+Alright, we have installed and initiated the first testing framework.
 Big step.

-Now let's write out rifst of many tests.
+Now let's write out first of many tests.

 In the newly created `features` folder, please create a `course_create.feature` by returning to your terminal window and  typing in:
 ```